STATUS: Completed Project

-The Blue Button API, Blue Button 2.0, has launched.
-Open source code has been published to the Blue Button Repositories on GitHub: https://github.com/CMSgov.
+The Blue Button API, Blue Button 2.0, launched and open source code was published to the Blue Button Repositories on GitHub.
 A working prototype of the service was implemented in August 2016.
 Since April 2016, a prototype API with dummy data has been available.
 This data was replaced in December 2017 with de-identified synthetic data that represents 30,000 beneficiaries with realistic claims information.
 A pilot Code-a-thon was hosted in April 2016, and a report was delivered to ASPE in August 2016 for public posting.
 The team also participated in HL7 FHIR Connectathons in 2016 and 2017.

 A CMS Blue Button API developer sandbox environment was created using the front-end development system and backend sandbox server in the HHS IDEALab cloud.
 This developer preview was announced to developers at the HL7 Connect-a-thon as part of a consumer mediated exchange track at the event.
-The developer preview is open to all interested parties and can be accessed via the webpage at http://go.cms.gov/bluebutton.
-As of Apr 13, 2018, 240 organizations had joined the Developer Sandbox.
+As of April 2018, 240 organizations had joined the Developer Sandbox.

-CMS Administrator Seema Verma announced the launch of Blue Button 2.0 during her keynote presentation at the Healthcare Information and Management Systems Society (HIMSS) conference on March 6, 2018.
+The CMS Administrator announced the launch of Blue Button 2.0 during a keynote presentation at the March 2018 Healthcare Information and Management Systems Society (HIMSS) conference in March 2018.
 Organizations are now able to request access to the production API, which will allow Medicare beneficiaries to connect their claims data to the health applications they choose to trust.